troperville

 "You beat up a Princess and they punish you by letting you read the book I’ve been dying to get my hooves on for nearly a year?
 If I punched Princess Celestia, like, right now, could I get in on this too?"

-• Unnecessary Roughness: Twilight and Luna both, once the gloves really come off.
+• Unnecessary Roughness: Both Twilight and Luna get far too serious about their duel, once the gloves really come off.

-• Unskilled, but Strong: Twilight, before she starts training.
+• Unskilled, but Strong: Twilight, before she starts training, had immense magical ability but little skill in its combat potential.
 Reinolds quite explicitly points out that staying that way is a good way to get yourself killed in a real fight.

 • Weaksauce Weakness: Luna's protection spells were designed specifically to be used in formal magical duels, and can stop every kind of energy or power that Twilight can throw at them.
-But since physical contact between duelist was strictly forbidden, they do nothing to block a pony's body.
+However, since physical contact between duelists was strictly forbidden when Luna learned to duel, they do nothing to block a pony's body.

 • Wham Episode: Chapter 5.
-By the end of it, Twilight's been publically humiliated, suspended from school, practically disowned by her teacher and mentor, and sentenced to spend the next six months taking orders from the pony who's made it clear she wants nothing to do with her and nearly killed her.
+By the end of it, Twilight's been publically humiliated, suspended from school and sentenced to spend the next six months taking orders from the pony who's made it clear she wants nothing to do with her and nearly killed her.
 Opinions vary on whether this was excessive or Celestia gets a pass because she knew it would turn out okay.

 • Wham Line: "I never thought the day would come when I would be ashamed to call you my student" is the moment Twilight realizes exactly how badly she just messed up.

 • What Do You Mean, It's Not Symbolic?: In-Universe.
-Professor Buried Secrets thinks the story of the great sea serpent Ouroboros is an allegory for piracy and colonialism, while the three artifacts that were used to seal it away represent the balance of power between three seperate branches of government.
+Professor Buried Secrets thinks the story of the great sea serpent Ouroboros is an allegory for piracy and colonialism, while the three artifacts that were used to seal it away represent the balance of power between three separate branches of government.
 Luna corrects him that, no, there actually was a gigantic sea serpent.
-She would know, since she was there.
+She would know since she was there and sealed it herself.

 • What Measure Is a Mook?: Trapped in an underwater temple that's filling with water and hungry monsters, Twilight tells herself that the smart thing to do would be to teleport away and leave Ample to die.
 In the end she finds she can't go through with it and rescues her.

-• What the Hell, Hero?: Celestia, once each to Twilight and Luna for what happened during the fight.
+• What the Hell, Hero?: Celestia scolds Twilight and Luna for what happened during their duel.
 Twilight's is quick and brutal, while Luna's degenerates into a three-hour-long screaming match with her sister.

-• You Fight Like a Cow: Rarity considers this the most important type of self-defense technique.
+• You Fight Like a Cow: Rarity considers insults the most important type of self-defense technique.
 In fact, she considers it the ONLY important type of self-defense technique.